Finfalter/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 The id of an item that should be updated is passed as a URL parameter.

-It should return an empty body.
+It returns an empty body.

-* `DeleteTodo` - should delete a TODO item created by a current user.
+* `DeleteTodo` - deletes a TODO item created by a current user.
 Expects an id of a TODO item to remove.

-It should return an empty body.
+Returns an empty body.

 * `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a TODO item.

-It should return a JSON object that looks like this:
+Returns a JSON object that looks like this:

 ```json
 {
   "uploadUrl": "https://s3-bucket-name.s3.eu-west-2.amazonaws.com/image.png"
 }
 ```

-All functions are already connected to appropriate events from API Gateway.

-An id of a user can be extracted from a JWT token passed by a client.

-You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.

 # Frontend